 1. Masikryong, North Korea

 North Korea’s only luxury ski resort is a project by its leader Kim Jong-un who hopes to use it to increase foreign tourist numbers.
-Brave visitors to Masikryong will enjoy the 110km (70 miles) of powdery snow and deserted piste, along with outdoor video screens promoting the political cause and their leader.
+Brave visitors to Masikryong will enjoy the 110km (70 mi) of powdery snow and deserted piste, along with outdoor video screens promoting the political cause and their leader.
 After a day of skiing, guests can relax at its onsite 120-room hotel which includes a sauna, massage room, beauty parlour and an ice-skating rink.

 2. Mauna Kea, Hawaii